kaiabco1996/conflict-forecast/README.md

 # Required Tasks

 1. Implement the algorithm to compute conflicts given a set of trajectories.
-   - Identify and build components (if any) that can be re-used for other services in future.
+   - Identify and build components (if any) that can be re-used for implementing other services related to trajectory analysis in future.
    - Consider how to include logs of different detail levels to the implementation to help analyze how forecasted results were derived.
 1. Implement the REST service that encapsulate this algorithm.
 1. Write the necessary unit tests to verify that the service works according to specification.